About Joint Actions

 COEN Joint Action 2014: Instructions for use for re-useable and re-sterilisable medical devices

 COEN Joint Action 2014: Instructions for use for re-useable and re-sterilisable medical devices (COEN2014) is focused on improving co-ordination, harmonisation and supervision of the medical device market.
 It specifically aims to improve the standards and levels of compliance of medical devices intended to be re-used.
 Find out more about COENJA2014.

 Joint Action on Market Surveillance of Medical Devices

-On 19 October 2016, at the 39th meeting of the Competent Authorities for Medical Devices in Bratislava, Slovakia, MHRA officially launched the Joint Action in Market Surveillance of Medical Devices (JAMS).
+On 19 October 2016, at the 39th meeting of the Competent Authorities for Medical Devices in Bratislava, Slovakia, was officially launched the Joint Action in Market Surveillance of Medical Devices (JAMS).

 The project aims to reinforce the market surveillance system for medical devices by improving the coordination of activities by all Member States of the European Union, and ensuring adequate communications and cooperation.
 These are crucial for success and effectiveness of the market surveillance in the field of medical devices.
 The Joint Action will be implemented through five work packages:

 - Manufacturers’ inspections (ANSM, France and INFARMED, Portugal)

 - Clinical process and resource development (HPRA, Ireland)